Red Sphinx Books

 13) Paean to the Dotard

 No 13 - unlucky for some but not for His Dotardship.
-A fab Paeon on the 1st page
+A fab Paeon on the 1st page plus a heroic investigation of

-plus a heroic investigation of His Deeds & Exploits in “An Afterword” written and researched
+His Deeds & Exploits in “An Afterword” written and researched by An Admirer, together with 22 full colour prints

-by Malcolm Green:on themes from said afterword: a riot of psychedelic sloths and excrements!
+(C-prints in archival inks) by Malcolm Green:on themes from said afterword: a riot of psychedelic sloths and excrements!

-A publication for the pataphysically inclined and those who wish to be,
+A publication for the pataphysically inclined and those who wish to be, steeped in typical incestuousness.

 33 pages in all, 21 x 21 cm

-numbered/30, signed, 2006,
+numbered/30, signed, (Heidelberg) 2006, 40 euros

-14) Who said “when I hear the word ‘culture’”
+14) Who said “when I hear the word `culture’”

-Some opinions on the notorious quote originally from Nazi playwright Hanns
+Some opinions on the notorious quote originally from Nazi playwright Hanns Johst, and liberally attributed to everyone from

-Miller and T.S.
-Eliot – to name a few - culled from the seemingly infinite sea
+Bismarck to Goering, Henry Miller and T.S.
+Eliot – to name a few – culled from the seemingly infinite sea of words sailed by

-of words sailed by Google in March 2006
+Google in March 2006

 Unnumbered A1 poster, plus a limited edition of twenty signed by the artist

-27 euros, signed 45 euros
+27 euros, signed 45 euro

-15) Who said “when I hear the word ‘culture’”
+15) Who said “when I hear the word `culture’”

-in a signed and numbered edition of 100, 15 euros
+in a signed and numbered edition of 100, 12 euros

 • 16) In Praise of Erotic Irony